Pneumonia is a breathing condition in which there is swelling or an infection of the lungs or large airways.

 The following tests may also help diagnose this condition:

 You may need to have your swallowing function tested.
-Patients who have trouble swallowing may need to use other feeding methods to reduce the risk of aspiration.
+Persons who have trouble swallowing may need to use other feeding methods to reduce the risk of aspiration.

 Call your health care provider, go to the emergency room, or call the local emergency number (such as 911) if you have: